motebus/ultrabook/Ultranet Apps/fBuilder/qrun.md

 <img src="https://i.imgur.com/5zRsBQ9.png">

 * If a "Deploy success" or "Timeout" message shows up on your page, your QRun has been successful.
+* If it shows something else then it means qrun is not succed
 <img src="https://i.imgur.com/GV3RRGW.png">

-* Keep watching to see whether your flow works even after you've logged out of fbuilder/shutdown your pc.
+* Keep watching to see whether your flow works(ex:by tg) even after you've logged out of fbuilder/shutdown your pc.
 * Always Remeber to logout fbuidler!!!